Master of Nursing (by Research)

 - substance abuse;

 - women's health.

-These areas of study are not exhaustive and applicants are advised to contact the School directly to discuss their proposed area of study.
+These areas of study are not exhaustive and applicants are advised to contact the College directly to discuss their proposed area of study.

 Units and electives

 Completion of the Master of Nursing (by Research) normally requires two years of full-time study or part-time equivalent.

 A unit or 'subject' is the actual class you'll attend in the process of completing a course.

 Most courses have a mixture of compulsory 'core' units that you need to take, and optional 'elective' units that you can choose to take based on your area of interest, expertise or experience.